Tensorlabbet A blog of deep learnings

 For this, both multi-token prediction and prefix/radix caching were disabled.
 Requests are submitted every 100ms in increasingly large concurrent numbers.

 Here, vLLM and SGLang use their continuous batching mechanism, allowing them to include new requests in the batch dimension without having to wait for all sequences in the current batch to be completed.
 Likewise, they can return sequences once they are completed without having to wait for the other sequences in the given batch.
+In contrast, the HF Transformers baseline naively queues the requests and processes them sequentially, one at a time.
+Its latency grows linearly and some of the higher numbers reported below are extrapolated to save on time.

 It is for concurrent requests that vLLM and SGLang really show their greatest advantage, scaling to throughputs above 1000 tok/s with no sign of slowing down.
 Even on the H100, the naive approach only reaches 20 tok/s with the same model when processing incoming requests sequentially.